 They used the Pinion Axis as their base model and made a few changes.
 Pinion designed a new dial with the Iron Heart logo above the 6, changed the colors and gave the watch a new case back that bears one of Iron Heart’s signature logos.
 It’s not only the watch that was changed.
 The pouch it comes in was also redesigned.
 The outer fabric is a Paraffin coated cotton canvas.
 This is the material Iron Heart uses for some of their bags and super tough work pants.
 In addition the pouch has the same back patch as you would find on their jeans.
 On the patch – where you usually find the model number of the jeans – you’ll find the model number of the watch: IHWA-01.

 The pouch holds the watch as well as a Bergeon 6767 springbar tool in case you would like to swap the strap for a fresh look.
 Giles uses his model all day in the office, during repair and ‘pimp’ activities of denims and when swimming in the cold and misty waters of Hampshire.
-As he very eloquently put it “the watch – just like all our stuff – does what it needs to do: tells the time, shows the date and looking great while doing so.”.
+As he very eloquently puts it “the watch – just like all our stuff – does what it needs to do: tells the time, shows the date and looks great in the meantime.”.

 While I was there they received Haraki’s special time piece which Giles will take with him when he goes to see his business partne and friend later this month.
 The watch can be ordered from Iron Heart’s website as they are responsible for the distribution of it too.
 The price of the Pinion Iron Heart will be a bit above £2000.
 Good news for those who can’t afford it though is that an app will be release soon as well.
 So even though you won’t have it on your wrist you can still sport it on the screen of your smart phone.